 Following the delivery of new 82 and 90 class locomotives, most were withdrawn in 1994.
 In December 1994, nineteen were sold at auction to private operators.
 A locomotive shortage saw an additional six reinstated by FreightCorp in late 1995 and were used as shunters in Sydney, with the last of them withdrawn in March 1998.
 The only to be preserved was 44211 and is operational.

 In 2001, five of the 442 class locos were overhauled and returned to service as the JL class.
 A further 12 were remanufactured and reclassified as the GL class between June 2003 and October 2004.
 The original Alco 12-251C engines and AEI generators were replaced with fully overhauled GE 7FDL-12 engines and alternators.

-For this installation we recommend the ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the 442 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
-We can offer several options of DCC installations for this model to suit all budgets and can supply the decoders only for the DIY installers.
+For this DCC installation, we recommend the ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the NSW 442 Class or the LokPilot 5 (No Sound) for those not wishing sound.

 Our Custom Sound Project is NOT the Generic sound file from ESU and Auscision.....It's Better!